Direct care worker at Dubuque nursing home tests positive for COVID-19

 Ettema anticipates further steps will be explored.

-Day lauded the lengths Hawkeye staffers have taken to keep residents safe and loved ones informed.
+Day lauded the steps that Hawkeye staffers have taken to keep residents safe and loved ones informed.

 Still, Day said it was a shame that state or federal governments have not ensured that every resident and staff member at facilities with vulnerable residents already have been tested.